How to Process Raw Photos With Filmulator (Free for Windows and Linux)

 Organize

 The Organize tab is simple but effective.
-Your photos are broken up according to the date you took them, represented by little bars like a graph at the top to show you how many photos you took on each date.
+Your photos are broken according to the date you took them, represented by little bars like a graph at the top to show you how many photos you took on each date.

 Filmulator - OrganizeFilmulator - OrganizeFilmulator - Organize